Solo Leveling: Anime

 An anime television series adaptation was announced at Anime Expo 2022.
 It is produced by A-1 Pictures and directed by Shunsuke Nakashige, with Noboru Kimura writing the scripts, and Tomoko Sudo designing the characters.
 It was originally scheduled for 2023, but was later delayed and eventually aired from January 7 to March 31, 2024, on Tokyo MX and other networks.
 (Note: Tokyo MX, GYT, GTV and BS11 all list the series premiere as January 6 at 24:00, which is effectively January 7 at midnight JST) The first episodes were screened from December 2023 in Tokyo, Seoul, Los Angeles, India, and Europe.

 Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand).

 After the broadcast of the first season finale, a second season titled Solo Leveling: Arise from the Shadow was announced.
 It aired from January 5 to March 30, 2025.
 (Note: Tokyo MX, GYT, GTV and BS11 all list the season premiere as January 4 at 24:00, which is effectively January 5 at midnight JST) A compilation film of the first season, titled Solo Leveling: ReAwakening, was screened along with the first two episodes of the second season in Japan from November 29 to December 12, 2024.
 Crunchyroll had acquired the North American and select international rights for the compilation film, screening it in the United States and Canada on December 6, 2024.

+Film

+A sequel anime film titled Solo Leveling: Beyond the System was announced during Crunchyroll's panel at Anime Expo 2026.
+The film will be produced by A-1 Pictures and directed by Tao Tajima, while Crunchyroll, Aniplex, Netmarble, D&C Media, and Kakao Piccoma were co-producing the film.

 Music

 The original music of the series is composed by Hiroyuki Sawano.
-The series' opening theme song is "Level", performed by SawanoHiroyuki[nZk] and Tomorrow X Together, while the ending theme song is "Request", performed by Krage.
+The series' opening theme song is "Level", performed by SawanoHiroyuki[nZk]: Tomorrow X Together, while the ending theme song is "Request", performed by Krage.
 The original soundtrack was released in Japan by Aniplex and in the United States by Milan Records on March 27, 2024.
 Milan Records released the soundtrack on vinyl records in the United States on October 4, 2024.

-For the second season, the opening theme song is "Reawaker", performed by Lisa (feat.
+For the second season, the opening theme song is "Reawaker", performed by LiSA (feat.
 Felix of Stray Kids), while the ending theme song is "Un-Apex", performed by TK from Ling Tosite Sigure.

 Live-action series

-In July 2025, Netflix was announced to be producing a live-action television series based on the manhwa with Byeon Woo-seok starring as Sung Jin-woo.
+In July 2025, Netflix was announced to be producing a live-action television series based on the manhwa with Byeon Woo-seok starring as Sung Jin-woo, and Han So-hee as Cha Hae-in.
+Kang You-seok was reportedly cast as Yoo Jinho, while Kang Mi-na was also confirmed for an undisclosed role.
 The series is produced by Kakao Entertainment and Sanai Pictures.